Humphrey Walrond: Barbados

 At the Restoration Willoughby again became governor of Barbados, and on 24 Sept.
 1660 he nominated as his deputy Walrond, who was apparently already one of the commissioners for the government of the island and president of the assembly.
 His son John, secretary to Willoughby, arrived with his father's commission on 17 December; Sir Thomas Modyford thereupon surrendered his post, and Charles II was proclaimed on the 20th.
 Walrond governed the island during Willoughby's absence for three years; according to Schomburgk, his administration gave general satisfaction, "numerous laws which tended to the prosperity of the island were passed", the court of common pleas and highway commissioners were established, and other reforms carried out (Hist. of Barbados, p.
 286).
 He was, however, inclined to resent interference from England, and practically demanded that Charles should only make appointments on his recommendation.
 He complained of the injury the navigation acts did to Barbados, and, in view of the planters' embarrassments, prohibited merchants from suing them for debt, while his arbitrary conduct brought him frequently into collision with the assembly.
 Thus, when Willoughby arrived in August 1663 to assume the government, his first act was to remove Walrond.
 On 19 October he issued a warrant for his imprisonment until he should account for sums he had received as president from the Spaniards in return for trading facilities; he also appropriated Walrond's house as his official residence.
 Walrond refused to submit, and on 4 November Willoughby proclaimed him as "riding from place to place with his servants, armed, and inciting to mutiny and rebellion".
 This attempt at revolt failed, but Walrond escaped from Barbados and appealed to Charles in council.
 There "being surprised with new matter which he could not suddenly answer, an order was made for his commitment; but he having contracted debts by his loyalty to at least £30,000, withdrew out of the kingdom, not to avoid his majesty's justice, but to prevent his ruin by the violent persecutions of his creditors" His wife petitioned for a reversal of his commitment on 8 April 1668, with what result is not known.
 Probably he again took refuge in some of the West Indies under Spanish rule, where he appears to have died not long afterwards.

 Descendants

 Walrond's eldest son, George, lost an arm fighting for Charles I, succeeded to his father's Spanish titles, and died in Barbados in 1688, leaving issue; his descendants were long prominent in Antigua.
 The second son, John, was secretary to Lord Willoughby.
-The third son, Henry, became successively speaker of the House of Assembly, chief justice of the court of common pleas, and governor of Barbados; his will was proved at Barbados on 3 March 1693; his son, Sir Alexander Walrond, was also a prominent politician in Barbados.
+The third son, Colonel Thomas Walrond, became successively speaker of the House of Assembly, chief justice of the court of common pleas, and governor of Barbados; his will was proved at Barbados on 3 March 1693; his son, Sir Alexander Walrond, was also a prominent politician in Barbados, and his daughter Frances married the esteemed William Adams of Barbados in 1697.